Beskrivning

 Tillgänglighet

 Getting to Zealandia is a cakewalk: you can get here by car or take one of several bus lines from downtown Wellington.
+Press P on the map for directions to the parking lot.

-The 225 hectar sanctuary features paved tracks, parts of which are wheelchair accessible, as well as more challenging hiking tracks that include steep elevation changes.
+The 225 hectare sanctuary features paved tracks, parts of which are wheelchair accessible, as well as more challenging hiking tracks that include steep elevation changes.
 There are lakes and wetlands, a suspension bridge, a café and several other places of interest on the property.
 You can easily spend a whole day here.